 Disclosure under Foreign Exchange Management Act, 1999

-As far as FEMA compliances in relation to strategic downstream investments in the Banks subsidiaries is concerned, during the year under review, there have been no strategic downstream investments made by Bank in its subsidiaries.
-Accordingly, the Bank has obtained a certificate from its statutory auditors to this effect.
+As far as FEMA compliances in relation to strategic downstream investments in the Banks subsidiaries are concerned, during the year under review, there have been no strategic downstream investments made by Bank in its subsidiaries.
+Accordingly, the Bank has obtained a certificate from its Statutory Auditors to this effect.

 Related Party Transactions